otorreno/gecko/README.md

 ## Requirements

 GCC compiler.
-Please make sure that on your linux CC resolves to GCC, otherwise it might not work.
+Please make sure that on your linux cc or gcc is available (try `which cc` or `which gcc`) otherwise it might not work.

 Simply download the .zip and unzip it, or clone the repository.
 Then issue the following command: